hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 Generally, all content creation is permitted as long as the limits enforced by the ABI team are respected.
 These limits are mostly on the games side.
 You can find exceptions below.
 If there are any questions, you are free to contact us at team@abinteractive.net.
 You may never forcefully enable or otherwise gain access to any feature not finished or rolled out using modifications or proxy scrips.
 You may never modify or replace your nameplate.
 This is done to preserve the value in separate nameplates given out to users that contributed a lot.
 We tolerate hiding the nameplates or doing minor modifications in explicit roleplay situations or fitting scenarios like horror worlds.
-If you hide your avatar's nameplate entirely, which is allowed, you must tag your avatar with the horror tag.
+If you hide your player's nameplate entirely, which is allowed, you must tag the corresponding avatar with the horror tag.
 You may use all components given in the form of the content creation kit for content creation purposes only.
 Malicious intent will be punished.
 You may utilize all whitelisted components to their full extent as features not intended for use will be removed by the development team.
 In the case of a legit component configuration causing game breaking issues or crashes to any users clients, you must stop using such content immediately and open a bug report.